-With autoscaling we refer to the system's ability to automatically adjust session host servers' resources according to number of users.
+With autoscaling we refer to the system's ability to automatically adjust session host servers' resources (RAM & CPU) according to number of users creaed in the environment.
+Autoscale can also automatically create new session host servers when you reach your maximum number of users per server.

-In Starter plan, the autoscaling is pre-defined according to the formula below and the resources (RAM, CPU) are adjustable manually through itopia Instances module if the autoscale is disabled.
-Make sure you disable the autoscale before changing RAM and CPU (details below) otherwise, the resources will scale back to the default amount.
+In Starter plan, the autoscaling is pre-defined according to the formula below and the resources (RAM, CPU) are adjustable manually through itopia Instances module if you disable the autoscale.
+Make sure you disable the autoscale before changing RAM and CPU (details below) otherwise, the system will scale the resources back to your default amounts.

 In Pro plan, autoscaling can be configured according to your preferences.
 It will automatically add or remove resources and /or instances from the client group based on increases or decreases in number of created users.